nasserelm/nasserelm/README.md

 ### ⚡ Fun Fact
 When I’m not coding, you’ll probably find me exploring the outdoors, diving into tech blogs, creating content, or building side projects to test new ideas.

----

-⭐️ _“Code with clarity.
-Build with purpose.”_